 For others who have not lost their Mam to death but have an unconventional and strained relationship with them for other reasons, seeing others celebrate the positive relationships they have with their own mothers can only serve as a reminder of what is missing from their lives.

-For myself personally, I have an estranged relationship with my Dad, and so find Father’s Day a difficult and emotional time to navigate.
+For me personally, I have an estranged relationship with my Dad, and so find Father’s Day a difficult and emotional time to navigate.

 But, I know I’m not alone in my feelings, and neither are you.